dferriz/sample-nodejs/README.md

 - It will always rebuild the node_modules dir when:

-  - Deleting **node_modules**, if the volume is empty or the checksum directory does not exists
+  - If the volume is empty or the checksum directory does not exists

   - A new change is detected on the package-lock.json (try adding, removing or updating packages)